cxli233/SimpleTidy_GeneCoEx/README.md

 The gene IDs for these two genes are also recorded in this small table.
 For an actual study, the bait gene list could be very long.
 You would probably include functional annotations and references as columns of the bait gene table.
+Bait genes are helpful, but they are not absolutely required.
+For a workflow without using any bait gene information, see this [script](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Scripts/SimpleTidy_GeneCoEx_no_bait.Rmd)

 # Understanding the experimental design
 Before I start doing any analyses I would first try to wrap my head around the experimental design.